BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 The BICEP Array frame and clamp were designed specifically to hold thin windows with a knurled pattern on the outer radius, with bolts running through the knurling to maximize concentration of force over relatively small points \citep{Barkats2018}.
 This knurled pattern on the frame and clamp works well but results in an unique window clamping configuration.
 We therefore used an actual frame and clamp for the hydrostatic test.
 Preexisting flange holes for circulating gas between the window and BOPP membrane were used to push the water into the chamber above the window.
 We sealed the water chamber with a 1/2" aluminum blanking plate and two 3/16" thick blended EPDM gaskets.
 The chamber was clamped with two sets of correctly torqued 1/4" bolts and C-clamps for additional clamping force, which are visible in a ring around the window in Figure \ref{fig:hydrostat_high_p}.

-We reached 68 psi in the hydrostatic test using only the standard utility water supply.
+We reached 68 psi (469 kPa) in the hydrostatic test using only the standard utility water supply.
 At that point we took a side-on picture of the deflected window, and estimated the deflection (and therefore radial strain) of the window (see Section \ref{sec:creep} for a description of the calculations).
 The window had deflected approximately 75 mm. which corresponds to a radial strain of approximately 3\%, well below the typical failure strain of 10\%.
 In an attempt to produce a failure, we added compressed air to the system, increasing the pressure to 85 psi.
 At this pressure water began to leak around the gaskets, and the test was stopped.
 The end state of the window is shown in Figure \ref{fig:hydrostat_high_p}, with the water pressure valve showing the final pressure on the right and the water leaking out around the gaskets on the left.
-We note that 85 psi is twice the predicted failure pressure for a safety factor of 3, a degree of uncertainty that emphasizes the importance of empirical testing of this novel structure.
+We note that 85 psi (586 kPa) is twice the predicted failure pressure for a safety factor of 3, a degree of uncertainty that emphasizes the importance of empirical testing of this novel structure.

-Given these results, we find that the safety factor of the thin windows is at least approximately 5.7 at sea level (1 atm) and 8.2 at South Pole (0.7 atm).
+Given these results, we find that the lower limit of the safety factor of the thin windows is approximately 5.7 at sea level (1 atm) and 8.2 at South Pole (0.7 atm).
 Because the window will never experience a pressure over one atmosphere, we can be confident that the window will not fail under normal conditions.
 However, we must also explore other time-dependent factors which affect the mechanical properties of these window materials.